Foupi/ada_air_guitar/README.md

 on the UART.

-Upon receiving the note from its connection from the board's UART, the PC program shall print on the standard output the note it received.
+Upon receiving the note from its connection from the board's UART, the PC program shall play the note it received.

-Sound emission by the PC has not yet been implemented.

 Clean
 -----